shop-planner/shop3/shop2/minimal-subtree/README.txt

 Specified as follows (([:ADD|:DELETE] <facts>)*).
 That is, any number of lists headed by the :ADD or :DELETE operators, and followed by a list of facts (ground literals).
-  Keyword arguments:
-  This function must be able to trace the plan's effects on the world state.
-The STATE-TRAJECTORY argument should be a STATE object returned by SHOP2's search.
-INITIAL-STATE \(not currently supported\), will allow FIND-FAILED-TASK to re-project execution.
   Returns:
   Leftmost, minimal task (plan subtree) that has one or more broken causal links."